-There are many misconceptions people have when it comes to going to college and these can consume your mind whether you believe them or not.
+There are many misconceptions people have when it comes to going to college; these can consume your mind whether or not you believe them.
 They can prevent you from accomplishing great things and cause you to miss out on opportunities.
 Let’s take a look at three big myths you might have heard about going to college.

 Myth #1.
 It will take me forever to finish.

 Today, many colleges offer programs that you can complete within two years.
-In fact, many courses are offered in seven-week timelines to ensure you can accomplish a quality education in a reasonable amount of time.
+Many courses are offered in seven-week timelines to ensure you can accomplish a quality education in a reasonable amount of time.

-A lot of courses are also offered year-round giving you the opportunity to take summer classes, which typically offer smaller class sizes and more availability.
-Instead of waiting for classes to begin in the fall, you can start work toward your degree in the summer and make it to graduation more quickly.
+A lot of courses are also offered year-round allowing you to take summer classes, which typically offer smaller class sizes and more availability.
+Instead of waiting for classes to begin in the fall, you can start working toward your degree in the summer and make it to graduation more quickly.

 Myth #2.
 I just can’t get to class.

-Colleges like Davenport also offers a variety of course formats.
-These consist of in-seat, blended, online and real-time virtual courses.
+Colleges like Davenport also offer a variety of course formats.
+Our Online+ digital experience consists of four format options: on-demand, livestream, flex, and blended.
 These options allow you to be in control of your own schedule.
-And, if you don’t have time to get to campus but still like to hear lectures and class discussions as if you were on campus, real-time virtual classes may be for you.
+And, if you don’t have time to get to campus but still like to hear lectures and class discussions as if you were on campus, on-demand and livestream classes may be for you.